World Powers Condemn Deadly Gaza Air Strike On Aid Workers

 "She just wanted to help out through this charity.
 That says everything about the character of this young woman," Albanese said.

-The founder and leader of World Central Kitchen, Spanish-born US-based celebrity chef Jose Andres, said he was "heartbroken and grieving for their families and friends and our whole WCK family".
+The founder and leader of World Central Kitchen, celebrity chef Jose Andres, said he was "heartbroken and grieving for their families and friends and our whole WCK family".

 "The Israeli government needs to stop this indiscriminate killing," he wrote on social media.
 "It needs to stop restricting humanitarian aid, stop killing civilians and aid workers, and stop using food as a weapon."